 Created in 2012, Giving Tuesday is not just a day, but a movement developed to celebrate and encourage the giving of time, resources and talent to bring positive change in communities.

 The inaugural Giving Tuesday generated $10.1 million in online donations.
-In 2016, Giving Tuesday resulted in $177 million in online donations, 1.64 million total gifts, and 2,399,092 total social media engagements.
+Today, it’s billions.
 Thousands of people plan their charitable giving around Giving Tuesday.

 For nonprofits, Giving Tuesday fundraising must be part of their year-end strategy.
 It’s no longer optional.
 Now is the time to establish a goal, develop a fundraising strategy, and rally the troops.
 Now is the time to find a sponsor or donor to match gifts.
 If people know their contribution will have double the impact, they could be more likely to hit the “donate” button.